ubuntu-kr/ubuntu-kr.github.io/content/slides/ubuntu/index.en.md

 draft: false
 date: 2024-04-26
 ---
-Ubuntu 24.04 Noble Numbat is the latest LTS version released in April 2024.
-You can get it today, and run it on various environments such as Desktop, Servers, IoT, Cloud and much more.
+Meet the latest Ubuntu LTS today: Better performance and developer productivity, New management toold for Desktop and WSL, Up to 12 years of support.